HenriqueLBorges/henriquelborges.github.io/_posts/2020-06-23-wifi-fingerprints-with-machine-learning.markdown

 ---
 layout: post
-title:  "Wi-Fi Fingerprints - A machine Learning approach"
+title:  "Indoor Navigation - An approach with Wi-Fi Fingerprints"
 date:   2020-06-23 19:09:00
-categories: Projects Wi-Fi-Fingerprints MachineLearning
+categories: Projects Wi-Fi-Fingerprints MachineLearning IndoorNavigation
 ---

-At the end of 2019, I finally finished my graduation thesis on computer engineering.
+At the end of 2018, I finally finished my graduation thesis on computer engineering.
 The main objective was to create something that encapsulates <u>math, software, and hardware</u>.
 During my course, my college professors always encouraged the students to develop some kind of critical view, about <u>how a computer engineer could improve the world around it</u>.
 I always wanted to build something that could be used to help someone, even in a minimal way.

 The idea for my graduation thesis began when I noticed something, although my college had proper braille signs identifying each classroom and bump dots everywhere, blind people still need a companion to reach their destinations. <u>My idea was to create a way to allow blind people to reach their destinations by themselves<u>.